Enter to win a $5,000 scholarship.

 Tip 1: Find out if you’re eligible

 Everyone that is a US citizen or legal resident attending a participating Title IV funding institution is eligible to apply for financial aid.
 If you are a student that is a legal resident or US citizen, but your parents are not, it is important to still fill out the FAFSA.
-If your parent does not have a Social Security number (SSN), simply fill put zeros (000-00-0000).
+If your parent does not have a Social Security number (SSN), simply put zeros (000-00-0000).

 Tip 2: What you will need